ohana-scholars/ohana-scholars.github.io/index.md

 After implementing the basic functionality, here are ideas for more advanced features:

 <ul>
-    <li>Text message interface.
-See notifications, and reply to confirm attendance all through text message.</li>
+    <li>Live chat and text interface.
+See instant notifications, and reply to confirm attendance all through messages.</li>
     <li>Discord integration to facilitate notification and organization of meetings.</li>
     <li>A Discord Bot to suggest and help implement Ohana Scholars meetings.</li>
     <li>A rating system for students participation.</li>